CompleteBlenderCreator/07.Gothic.Church-Retired-/readme.md

 * Create a tiled texture for the walls of our Church.
 * Understand getting it looking right will take time.

+## Mesh Re-Topology
+* Use existing mesh data to create new mesh data.
+* Understand remaking meshes can take a lot of time, but is often part of the workflow especially with organic models.
+* Fix your model, If you have the same problem as me.

 ——
 Videos in this section of the [full Udemy course](https://www.udemy.com/blendertutorial/?couponCode=GitHubSpecial)...